Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Selection methods

 \subsection{Kinematic selection}

-The kinematics of stars offer another way of distinguishing between the thin and thick discs.
-This method uses the fact that thin and thick disc populations in the Milky Way retain the kinematic imprints of their distinct formation histories.
-Stars in the thick disc tend to move on hotter, more vertically extended orbits and lag behind the local standard of rest in rotational velocity, whereas thin disc stars follow colder, more circular paths.
+The kinematic method uses the fact that populations of stars retain kinematic imprints of their formation histories.
+Thick disc stars move on hotter, more vertically extended orbits and lag behind the local standard of rest in rotational velocity, whereas thin disc stars follow colder, more circular paths.
 By quantifying these differences statistically, it is possible to assign each star a likelihood of belonging to one component or another, independent of chemical composition.

-Following \cite{bensby_elemental_2003}, we ascribe a relative probability for each star to belong to the thick disc relative to the thin disc, or the thick disc relative to the halo, based on their kinematics.
-To compute the probabilities, we assume each Galactic component has a Gaussian velocity distribution function, then compute the relative likelihood for each star to belong to these distributions, weighted by the relative abundance of that component. \cite{bensby_elemental_2003} explicitly states that the values used are only valid for the solar neighbourhood at the Galactic mid-plane.
-This is also how this method is used in practice, for example by \cite{fernandez-alvar_chronology_2025}, who work within a cylindrical volume 250 pc in radius and 1 kpc in height, centred on the Sun.
-For this reason, we restrict this model to only be applied to the radial bin that includes the solar neighbourhood with an additional restriction on azimuthal angle, meaning it covers an annular section of $ 7 $ kpc $ < R_{\mathrm{gal}} < 9 $ kpc, covering $60^{\circ}$, centred on the Sun, with no restriction in height.
-See \cite{bensby_elemental_2003} for a detailed description of the method.
+Following the method defined in \cite{bensby_elemental_2003}, we calculated the relative probability of each star belonging to the thick disc relative to the thin disc, or the thick disc relative to the halo, based on their kinematics.
+The method approximated the velocities of each Galactic component as drawn from a Gaussian distribution, and that each component occupied a certain fraction of the stellar density in the Galactic mid-plane. \cite{bensby_elemental_2003} explicitly stated that the values listed were valid for the solar neighbourhood at the Galactic mid-plane.
+We therefore restricted the analysis of this model to an area that includes the solar neighbourhood with restrictions on radial distance and azimuthal angle.
+It consisted of an annular section of $ 7 $ kpc $ < R_{\mathrm{gal}} < 9 $ kpc, covering $60^{\circ}$, centred on the Sun, with no restriction in height.